tczajka/sorting-searching/_drafts/gomoku.md

 My bot has a lot of things precomputed, to enable a quick recognition of threat patterns.

 There are 16 types of threats (from no threat to a five).
-There are a total of 65 patterns.
+There are a total of 65 distinct threat patterns.
-For each pattern we have a set of squares that must be occupied, the set of squares that must be empty, and possible defenses.
+For each pattern we store the set of squares that must be occupied, the set of squares that must be empty, and the set of squares that are possible defenses.

 For each line length from 5 to 16, and for each pattern of opponent stones on that line, we precompute how the line is split into sub-lines by opponent stones.
 Any threat has to be contained within